-- Building Maintenance serves Daly City residents through the repair, installation, maintenance, and cleaning of all City buildings, playground equipment and fencing. - Parks Maintenance is responsible for the care and maintenance of the City's parks, open spaces, street medians, and all City-owned buildings' landscaping. - Street Maintenance provides maintenance of all public right-of-ways, vacant City properties, and the City stormwater drainage system.
+- Building Maintenance serves Daly City residents through the repair, installation, maintenance, and cleaning of all City buildings, playground equipment and fencing. - Parks Maintenance is responsible for the care and maintenance of the City's parks, open spaces, vacant properties, street medians, and all City-owned buildings' landscaping. - Street Maintenance provides maintenance of all public right-of-ways, and the City stormwater drainage system.
 Key responsibilities include traffic signal and streetlight maintenance; asphalt and concrete street repair; painting of street legends, lane lines, curbs, and parking zones; installation and maintenance of all street signs; and, repair of guardrails. - Fleet Maintenance is responsible for maintenance, repair, and eventual replacement of all City vehicles and large equipment.
-The City's fleet includes a total of 298 vehicles.
-This total includes 91 vehicles in the Police Department, 58 vehicles in the Department of Public Works, 53 vehicles in the Department of Water and Wastewater; 38 vehicles in the Fire Department; and, 34 vehicles in the Parks Department.
+The City's fleet includes a total of 275 vehicles.
+This total includes 89 vehicles in the Police Department, 77 vehicles in the Department of Public Works, 53 vehicles in the Department of Water and Wastewater; and 32 vehicles in the Fire Department.
 The remainder of the fleet is used by the City Manager's Office, the Department of Economic & Community Development, and the Department of Finance & Administrative Services.

 Over the past five years, Daly City's Public Works Department has assumed responsibility for fleet (City vehicles) and landscape maintenance.
-The Department has been significantly restructured by reducing the number of supervisors, revising various job responsibilities and salaries, redefining service standards, and increasing the use of private contractors to increase cost efficiencies.
+The Department has been significantly restructured by reducing the number of full-time staff from 82 to 75.5, or eight percent, revising various job responsibilities and salaries, redefining service standards, and increasing the use of private contractors to increase cost efficiencies.
 The City's efforts have resulted in a reduction of the Department's annual operating budget by approximately \$1 million.
 This represents a 6.5 percent overall budget reduction.

 The Department's Capital Budget had been reduced in the past five years resulting in a reduction of over 10 full-time employees with corresponding impacts to service levels.
-In Fiscal Year 2013-14, the Public Works Department's budget was re-infused by \$1.3 million.
+In Fiscal Year 2013-14, the Public

+Works Department's budget was re-infused by \$1.3 million.
 Five positions were returned in Fiscal Year 2013-14 and part-time hours increased to address operational challenges.